AnAnonymousProject/DRFUZZ/README.md

 - models: the original models and its regression model.

-- params: some params of DRFUZZ and each model/datasets
+- params: some params of `DRFuzz` and each model/datasets

 - src: the main algorithm of DRFUZZ & The experimental script